Origin-Therapy/origin-takehome-interview/README.md

 You’ll build a small **Therapist Session Dashboard** using **Next.js**, **TypeScript**, and a provided **Neon Postgres** database.

-This assignment is scoped for about **3–5 hours** of work for someone comfortable with these tools.
+This assignment is scoped for about **a few hours** of work for someone comfortable with these tools.
 Feel free to use **AI coding assistants** (Cursor, Copilot, Claude, etc.) — we care most about structure, clarity, and UX judgment.

 ---